lazyeyesdao/lazyeyes_art_engine/README.md

 [ℹ️ Website](https://lazyeyes.site/)

+# LazyEyes Art Engine 🔥

+Create generative art by using the canvas api and node js.
+Before you use the generation engine, make sure you have node.js(v10.18.0) installed.

 ## Installation 🛠️

 If you are cloning the project then run this first, otherwise you can download the source code on the release page and skip this step.